 Credit Card Approval Analysis

 Preface: The decision of approving a credit card or loan is majorly dependent on the personal and financial background of the applicant.
-Precisely, age, gender, income, employment status,credit history and other attributes contributes to the approval decision.
-Credit Analysis involves the measure to investigate the probability of a third party to pay back the loan to the bank on time and predict its default characteristic.
-Analysis focus on recognizing, assessing and reducing the financial/other risks involved which may otherwise results in the losses incurred by the company while lending.
-The risk can be business loss by not approving the good candidate or can be financial loss by approving the candidate who is at bad risk.
+Factors like, age, gender, income, employment status,credit history and other attributes all carry weight in the approval decision.
+Credit analysis involves the measure to investigate the probability of a third-party to pay back the loan to the bank on time and predict its default characteristic.
+Analysis focus on recognizing, assessing and reducing the financial or other risks that could lead to loss involved in the transaction.
+There are two basic risks: one is a business loss that results from not approving the good candidate, and the other is the financial loss that results from by approving the candidate who is at bad risk.
 It is very important to manage credit risk and handle challenges efficiently for credit decision as it can have adverse effects on credit management.
 Therefore, evaluation of credit approval is significant before jumping to any granting decision.

 Objective: Algorithms that are used to decide the outcome of credit application vary from one provider to another and across sectors and geographies.
 However, there are high degrees of similarities in the attributes used to generate those algorithms.
 In this project, I have collected data from the Credit Approval dataset available in the archives of machine learning repository of University of California, Irvine(UCI) (http://archive.ics.uci.edu/ml/datasets/credit+approval)

-The primary objective of this analysis is to implement the data mining techniques on credit approval dataset.
-Risks can be identified while lending, appropriate conclusions can be elicited about probability of repayment and recommendations can be put forward.
+The primary objective of this analysis is to implement the data mining techniques on a credit approval dataset.
+Risks can be identified while lending,data-based conclusions can about probability of repayment can be derived and recommendations can be put forward.

 Look into the Dataset:

 The Credit Approval dataset consists of 690 rows , representing 690 individuals applying for a credit card, and 16 variables in total.
-The first 15 variables represent various attributes of the individual like Gender, Age, Marital Status, Years Employed etc. The 16th Variable is the one of interest, Credit Approved(or just Approved).
-It contains the outcome of the application, either positive(represented by “+”) meaning Approved or negative (represented by “-“) meaning rejected.
-This dataset is a multi variate dataset, having continuous, nominal and categorical data along with missing values.
+The first 15 variables represent various attributes of the individual like fender, age, marital status, years employed etc. The 16th variable is the one of interest: credit approved(or just approved).
+It contains the outcome of the application, either positive(represented by “+”) meaning approved or negative (represented by “-“) meaning rejected.
+This dataset is a multi- variate dataset, having continuous, nominal and categorical data along with missing values.

 Below is the structure of the dataset: